 If one or more of the parameters belonging to the scenario steps are defined to point to a data type or a data list, you have an ability to auto-generate test cases. accelQ produces mathematically optimized series of test cases to cover the permutations based on data type and data list definition.

 Importing Test Cases

 ACCELQ allows importing test cases from an excel spreadsheet.

-- In the test cases tab for the scenario, click on Import Test Cases.
+- In the test cases tab for the scenario, click on Import Test Cases icon.

 - Click on the link to download a template spreadsheet.

-- Update the template with necessary data row and import into the scenario.
+- Update the template with necessary data rows.
+Browse for the file and import into the scenario.